definitivesoftware/taptopic-support/index.md

 ## Contact Us

-If your query or issue isn't covered in the FAQs, or if you have any other concerns regarding TapTopic, please feel free to reach out to us directly.

-You can contact us at definitivesoftwarellc@outlook.com or by creating a new issue in our [GitHub repository](https://github.com/definitivesoftware/taptopic-support/issues).
+You can contact us at <em>definitivesoftwarellc@outlook.com</em> or by creating a new issue in our [GitHub repository](https://github.com/definitivesoftware/taptopic-support/issues).

 We appreciate your support for TapTopic, and we're committed to ensuring your experience with our app is as smooth and rewarding as possible!